k-lar/kv/README.md

 # Add files to staging area
 kv add <path/to/file>

-# Show what's in the staging area
+# Show what's in the staging area + modified and untracked files
 kv status

+# Commit changes to the repository
+kv commit
 ```

 ## Simple breakdown